xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 extension ".a" and it can contain object code for multiple platforms (for example, ARM and x86 for the simulator).

-You use the `LinkTarget` parameter to inform the binding tool which platforms are supported by your library.
+Earlier versions of Xamarin.iOS checked the `LinkTarget` property to determine the platform your library supported, but this is now auto-detected, and the `LinkTarget` property is ignored.

  <a name="LinkWithAttribute.LinkerFlags" class="injected"></a>